International Paper

 137. Commitment to free, prior and informed consent (FPIC)?

-The company commits to FPIC for Indigenous people and local communities, but this does not clearly cover all operations.
+The company commits to FPIC for indigenous people and local communities, however, it does not clearly cover all operations.

 -